ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sonoff/README.md

 Best is to stop the adapter, delete all objects under sonoff and start the adapter again.

 ## Flags for LED controllers
-The mode states will be created only if device has one of the states:
+The mode states will be created only if the device has one of the states:

 - `Red`, `Green`, `Blue`, `WW`, `CW`, `Color`, `RGB_POWER`, `WW_POWER`, `CW_POWER`, `Hue`, `Saturation`